FAQ

 What happens if I arrive late to the theory test?

 The test is cancelled and the fee is forfeit.
-DVSA asks you to arrive 15 minutes before your appointment.
+DVSA requires you to arrive 15 minutes before your appointment.

 What ID do I need on the day of the theory test?

 Your UK photocard provisional driving licence.
-If you only have a paper (pre-1998) licence, you also need a valid passport.
+If you only have an old-format paper licence (DVLA stopped issuing those when photocards were introduced in 1998, so this is increasingly rare), you also need a valid passport.
 Wrong or missing ID means the test is cancelled with no refund.

 Can I bring a parent or friend with me to the theory test?